 The teenager’s sentence was reduced to time served, or less than 300 days behind bars, and she was released.

 The case continues to be debated to this day, with some believing Woodward got away with murder and others insisting she was wrongly accused.

 Dr. Patrick Barnes, a neuroradiologist who was a key witness for the prosecution, told The New York Times that at the time of Woodward’s trial he “was adamant that it had to be child abuse, shaken baby syndrome” but he has since reconsidered his stance and now believes baby Matthew’s injuries “could have been accidental.”

 A host of other factors, Barnes noted, could cause the triad of symptoms often associated with SBS, such as previous injuries or infections.

 While the doctor believes “we have to do our duty to protect children,” he said “there is no doubt that errors have been made and injustices have resulted.”

 Today, Woodward lives in England and is a mother.

 “I know there are some people waiting for me to have a baby so they can say nasty things,” she once said before becoming pregnant with her first child.
 “It upsets me, but that is not going to stop me leading my life.
 I am innocent.
 I have done nothing wrong.”

-For more on this case, tune into The Killer Nanny, premiering Aug.
-21 at 9/8c on ID.
+For more on this case, stream The Killer Nanny on Max.